Amazon Attribution: How to Track & Maximize External Traffic to Your Amazon Store

 ✔️ Google Ads – Use the link in your Google PPC campaigns. ✔️ Facebook/Instagram Ads – Add the link to your ads & social posts. ✔️ Influencer Marketing – Provide influencers with the link to track their impact. ✔️ Email Campaigns – Add the link to your newsletters & promotions.

-💡 Pro Tip: Shorten long Amazon Attribution links using Bitly or a custom URL for cleaner tracking.
+💡 Pro Tip: Shorten long Attribution links using Bitly or a custom URL for cleaner tracking.

-Pro Tips & Best Practices for Maximizing Amazon Attribution
+Pro Tips & Best Practices for Maximizing Attribution

-❓ What’s the difference between Amazon Attribution & Amazon PPC tracking? 🔹 Amazon PPC tracks conversions from Amazon Ads only. 🔹 Amazon Attribution tracks external traffic sources like Google, Facebook, & influencer marketing.
+❓ What’s the difference between Attribution & Amazon PPC tracking? 🔹 Amazon PPC tracks conversions from Amazon Ads only. 🔹 Attribution tracks external traffic sources like Google, Facebook, & influencer marketing.

-❓ Do I need to be brand-registered to use Amazon Attribution? ✅ Yes, only brand-registered sellers have access to Amazon Attribution.
+❓ Do I need to be brand-registered to use Attribution? ✅ Yes, only brand-registered sellers have access to Attribution.

-Final Thoughts: Why Every Amazon Seller Should Use Amazon Attribution
+Final Thoughts: Why Every Amazon Seller Should Use Attribution

-If you’re driving external traffic to Amazon, Amazon Attribution is a must for tracking & optimizing your marketing.
+If you’re driving external traffic to your Amazon store, Attribution is a must for tracking & optimizing your marketing.

 🔹 Ready to maximize your external traffic?
 Start using Amazon Attribution today!